messagebirdguides/notifications-guide/readme.md

 You now have a running SMS Notifications application!

-You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own reminder system.

 Running into issues?
 Explore [the complete code on GitHub](https://github.com/messagebirdguides/notifications-guide) to see whether you might have missed something.
 You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own notification system.

 ## Next steps